-Automatic fire alarms were received seven times in January.
+Automatic fire alarms were received eleven times in February.
 Although no fires existed at any of these incidents, a full fire department response is required.
 Firefighters check the entire building to determine if an actual fire exists.
-A variety of situations caused these alarms.
-Two of the alarms were set off by cooking smoke.
-No cause for the alarm activation was found at two of the calls.
-Alarm malfunctions caused two fire department responses and workers in the building set off alarms on another occasion.
+Seven of these automatic alarms were caused by malfunctioning detectors.
+Two of the alarms were caused by area power outages.
+No cause for the alarm activation was found at one of the calls and cooking smoke set off alarms at another incident.

-Two fire department responses were for Carbon Monoxide (CO) alarms.
+Four fire department responses were for Carbon Monoxide (CO) alarms.
 Carbon monoxide, CO, is an odorless and colorless gas given off by improperly burning heating or cooking equipment.
 It can be fatal at high levels.
 Again, each of the CO calls required a full fire department response.
-Fire crews check the entire building with meters and determined that one alarm was for workers using gas powered equipment in a building.
-No cause was found at the other call.
+Fire crews check the entire building with meters and determined that one alarm was for workers testing equipment in a building.
+A power outage caused one response.
+A CO detector malfunction was found at another call.
+At one incident slight readings were found.
 The occupancies were turned over to PSE&G gas technicians for further investigation.

 A stove malfunction caused one response in February for a gas problem.
 The FD shut the gas to the stove and turned the scene over to PSE&G gas techs.